dabeaz/curio/docs/devel.rst

 and coordinating threads with queues.
 As for the dreaded GIL, that is mainly a concern for CPU-intensive processing.
-Although it's an annoyance, there are known ways to work around it using process pools, distributed computation, or C extensions.
+Although it's an annoyance, there are known ways to work around it using process pools, message passing, or C extensions.
 Finally, threads have the benefit of working with almost any existing Python code.
 All of the popular packages (e.g., requests, SQLAlchemy, Django, Flask, etc.) work fine with threads.
 I use threads in production.
 There, I've